-- (i) Contributions are received from rural municipalities.
-The contributions are the amounts received by the rural municipality from the Indian Band for lands set apart as reserves.
-The Rural Municipal Specific Claim Tax Loss Compensation Trust Fund is a restricted fund, and contributions are recognized as revenue in the year the funds are received from the Rural Municipality. - (ii) Investment income is income allocated from the investment pool (see Notes 3 and 4).
+- (i) Contributions are received from the Governments of Canada and Saskatchewan for lands set apart as reserves.
+The Rural Municipal Tax Loss Compensation Trust Fund is a restricted fund, and contributions are recognized as revenue in the year in which the applicable lands are set apart.
+Contributions for lands set apart are calculated as 22.5 times the municipal taxes for the year prior to transfer, with 70% paid by the Government of Canada and 30% paid by the Government of Saskatchewan. - (ii) Investment income is income allocated from the investment pool (see Notes 3 and 4).
 The investment pool includes fixed income investments, non-viability contingent capital (NVCC) subordinated debt instruments, structured notes, equity investments, and an internal loan to SARM.